CyanideCentral/HugoBloxSite/content/publication/li-efficient-effective-attributed-2023/index.md

 publishDate: '2023-12-26T13:16:29.365644Z'
 publication_types:
 - article-journal
-publication: '*Proceedings of the ACM on Management of Data*'
+publication: '*Proceedings of the ACM on Management of Data (SIGMOD)*'
 ---